Academic Advising Information for Biology Majors

 Who should I see for advising?

-If you are a freshman, sophomore, or junior you will not be assigned a faculty advisor.
-Instead, you should book an appointment with the department advisor; Clay Cox.
+Book an appointment with the department advisor; Clay Cox.
 Make your appointment at ccox.youcanbook.me.
 Advising questions can be directed to email@example.com.
 Please include your student ID# with your email.
 You may call 426-3262 to make an appointment.

 If you are undecided as to your area of interest, meet with one of the advisors listed in the “undecided” section or talk to your biology instructor or to other students.
 Our department advisor can help you with many issues, including locating the appropriate faculty advisor.

 If you are looking at a pre-professional degree, such as pre-med, pre-vet, pre-dent, in addition to meeting with a biology advisor, you will also want to meet with one of Boise State’s pre-professional advisors, Glenda Hill (firstname.lastname@example.org) or Erin Colburn (email@example.com).